magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/contribution/widgets-development.md

     );
     ...
 }

+self.onDataUpdated = function() {
+    //Data processing logic should be place here
+}
 ...
 ```

-As a result, will be created subscription to count devices in the system and count active devices (**the widget is illustrative**):
+As a result, a subscription will be created to count devices in the system and count active devices (**the widget is illustrative**):

 ![image](/images/user-guide/contribution/widgets/count-subscription.png)